MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experiments

-\paragraph{Empirical evaluations.} We present comparisons of training RoBERTa$_{\text{Base}}$ and RoBERTa$_{\text{Large}}$ using AdamW \cite{loshchilov2017decoupled} and interdispersing DMRG-inspired sweeps as in \cref{alg:DMRG} on the MRPC dataset in \cref{fig:dmrg}.
+\paragraph{Empirical evaluations.} We present comparisons of training \rbase and \rlarge using AdamW \cite{loshchilov2017decoupled} and interdispersing DMRG-inspired sweeps as in \cref{alg:DMRG} on the MRPC and RTE dataset in \cref{fig:dmrg}.
 For AdamW \cite{loshchilov2017decoupled} we fine-tune on fixed ranks $\{4,6,8\}$ for a given learning rate.
 We observe that one can adaptively change the ranks in the training phase without any major performance degradation.
-For RoBERTa$_{\text{Base}}$, we show that using AdamW together with DMRG-inspired sweeps we achieve higher accuracy at rank $r=4$ when compared to the accuracy achieved by AdamW and $r=4$.
-We also show that the performance improvement with \cref{alg:DMRG} when fine-tuning RoBERTa$_{\text{Large}}$ is even more significant.
+For \rbase, we show that using AdamW together with DMRG-inspired sweeps we achieve higher accuracy at rank $r=4$ when compared to the accuracy achieved by AdamW and $r=4$.
+We also show that the performance improvement with \cref{alg:DMRG} when fine-tuning \rlarge is even more significant (see \cref{tab:dmrg-tab}).
 For both models, one can observe that the accuracy reduces significantly when truncated SVD is applied, followed by a rapid climb, with deeper gorges as we go to smaller ranks.
-This is expected.
 Each DMRG sweep is applied right after each training epoch, before the evaluation on the validation dataset.
 Thus, it removes a significant amount of information, across all bonds of the TT, and so performance degradation is expected, before AdamW is able to readjust to its new weight space at the next epoch.
-This problem is exacerbated when DMRG is applied to smaller ranks, as the relative change in ranks (current rank divided by target rank) substantially increases as we go from higher ranks to lower ranks.
-We defer further discussions on experiments with DMRG to the \cref{app:DMRG}.
+This problem is exacerbated when DMRG is applied to smaller ranks, as the relative change in ranks (current rank divided by target rank) substantially increase as we go from higher ranks to lower ranks.
+We defer further discussions on the experiments with DMRG to the \cref{app:DMRG} and \cref{sec:ada_vs_dmrg_sec}.
+We additionally demonstrate in \cref{sec:adalora_vs_dmrg} that DMRG sweeps are effective at the Llama-2-7b scale on a downsampled dataset (Commonsense15k).
+Scaling DMRG to larger datasets (e.g., the full Commonsense170k) remains an important direction for future work.